Offshore Energy Thematic Methods

 Offshore wind farm parameters:

-Physical asset account for oil field (biomass in million barrels)
+Physical asset account for oil field (stock in million barrels)

 Accounting entry Value